-Each student will write a 25-30 page paper on a question relating to gender and public policy.
+Each student will write a 25-30 page paper.
 Your paper should not be vaguely "about" a topic-it should ask and answer a precise question.
-The research project has three components: a proposal, the paper itself, and a presentation.
+The research project has four components: a proposal, a progress meeting, the paper itself, and a presentation.

-Proposal (due 2/13).
-A 3-4 page paper proposal is due on February 13th.
+Proposal (due 2/20).
+A 3-4 page paper proposal is due on February 20th.
 Proposals should include the elements listed below.
 This is worth 10% of your final grade for the course.
 Please bring a hard copy to class.
-Late papers will receive a penalty of 3 points per day (including weekend days).
+Late papers will receive a penalty of 3 points per day

+(including weekend days).
 If you submit a late paper, you must email it to me and leave a hard copy in my mailbox in the political science department.
 Late papers will not be considered submitted until they arrive in my email inbox.

 - 1. A clear statement of the research question, and why it matters. - 2.
 A list of scholarly works relevant to your question. - 3.
 For those works that you chose to read for the individualized reading week, a summary of what they bring to bear on your research question. - 4.
 An outline of your plan for answering the question.
-You should have a good sense of what kinds of data are available, and how you could use these data in a manageable way to investigate your question.
+You should have a good sense of what kinds of evidence are available, and how you could use them in a manageable way to investigate your question.

-Paper (due 4/17).
-The paper is due on April 17th, and is worth 30% of your final grade for the course.
+Paper (due 4/24).
+The paper is due on April 24th, and is worth 30% of your final grade for the course.
 Please bring a hard copy to class.
 Late papers will receive a penalty of 3 points per day (including weekend days).
 If you submit a late paper, you must email it to me and leave a hard copy in my mailbox in the political science department.
 Late papers will not be considered submitted until they arrive in my email inbox.

-I will read and comment on a draft of your paper, as long as you email it to me no later than April 3rd (two weeks before the deadline).
+I will read and comment on a draft of your paper, as long as you email it to me no later than April 10th (two weeks before the deadline).
 This is optional, but encouraged.